 They will enjoy spending time with you or playing with their toys.
 They will not disturb you if you are busy and quietly observe you sitting in a corner.
 However, they will roam around you whenever they need something and be there until they get what they want.

-Consult your doctor to get an ESA letter so that you can enjoy this feline’s company without any restriction.
+Consult your doctor to get an emotional support cat and a valid ESA letter so that you can enjoy this feline’s company without any restriction.
 Please remember, only a professional mental health provider can give you a real ESA letter.
 If you are not comfortable getting your letter from your doctor, you can contact us.

 RealESALetter.com is a legitimate website that provides real and authentic ESA letters.
 Get your approved letter from us and have a happy and outgoing feline companion.